Ahzed11/ahzed11.github.io/content/posts/testing-dynamic-sofware-update-with-common-test.md

 ```

-For now, the results are simply linked to the workflow's run but it is easy to imagine uploading the results'html page to `Github Pages` and posting a link to it in the corresponding pull request.
+Currently, the results are just linked to the workflow's run, but envisioning the future, it is plausible to upload the results' HTML page to GitHub Pages and post a link to it in the corresponding pull request's thread.

 ## Conclusion

-While all of this might seem straightforward, it took me quite some time to come to this point.
+Even though the content of this post is pretty straightfoward, reaching the end result took me quite a bit of time.
+I made numerous attempts to get this to work, however without the `peer` module, I never succeeded.
+These failures were the reason why I gave a look at tools such as `Robot Framework` in a previous post.

-However, I am happy that I managed to make it work because it opens new possiblities such as writing complex tests for `DSUs` which should improve the developer's confidence and also integrating the Erlang Ecosystem into Github.
+Nevertheless, I'm thrilled that I got this test suite and workflow working because it opens up new possibilities.
+This includes crafting intricate tests for DSUs, which should boost developer confidence, and seamlessly integrating the Common Test results into GitHub.